 Tran Quoc has special architecture which resembles that of ancient temples in Hanoi.
 It bears the bold Buddist architectural image with many layers of buildings.
 You can see it clearly through the three main houses of the pagoda.
 Why are there 3 main houses?
 Because Vietnamese believe number 3 represents luck and prosperity.

 Its entrance is a unique point of the pagoda.
-Many visitors who visit Tran Quoc Pagoda feel strange.
-When you see the gate from afar, it looks deflected.
-But there is no sense of it at all when approaching there.
+When seeing the gate from afar, it looks deflected, but there is no sense of it at all when approaching there.